Gigi Hadid ‘Still Very Single’ Amid Rumors She And Zayn Malik Rekindled Romance, Per ‘Us Weekly’

 — zayn (@zaynmalik) March 20, 2019

-The situation has certainly left some fans scratching their heads, however a source recently confirmed to Us Weekly that despite still maintaining a fairly friendly relationship, the pair are still very much broken up.
+The situation has certainly left some fans scratching their heads, but a source recently confirmed to Us Weekly that despite still maintaining a fairly friendly relationship, the pair are still very much broken up.

 “Gigi and Zayn still talk,” the insider explained to the news outlet.
 “She still has feelings for him, of course, but he has major issues and she knows they aren’t compatible.
 She’s still very single.”